guijan/dictpw/README.md

 meson setup build
 meson compile -C build
 ```
-By default, the dictpw build will use the system's BSD functions if they are
+By default, dictpw will use the system's BSD functions if they are present,
-present, attempt to link against an installed libbsd if they're not present, or
+attempt to link against an installed libbsd if they're not present,
-fall back to building and statically linking
+or fall back to building and statically linking
 [libobsd](https://github.com/guijan/libobsd) if all else fails.
-Whether linking
-against libbsd or falling back to libobsd are allowed can be configured from
-Meson in the usual way.

 The binary will be in _build/dictpw_.